ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-17-aws-redshift.md

 ---
 {% include JB/setup %}

 Redshift is a data warehouse product that costs about $1000 per terabyte per year which is about 1/10 the cost of most data warehousing solutions.
 Instead of storing data in a row, data is stored in columns which makes it ideal for aggregating data.
-Data is stored squentially and compressed and when combined with Massive Parallel Processing the system is quite peppy.
+Data is stored squentially and compressed and when combined with Massive Parallel Processing (MPP) the system is quite peppy.

 ## Configurations